 Traditional Chinese Medicine (TCM) shows that Astragalus Root have 3 main functions:

-Firstly, Astragalus Root can help to relieve the syndrome of Spleen-Lung Qi deficiency.
+Firstly, Astragalus Root can help to relieve the syndrome of Spleen-Lung Qi Deficiency.
 It is a key qi tonic due to its efficiency in tonifying the Spleen and regulating qi.
 This herb can be combined with other herbs to treat symptoms such as shortness of breath, fatigue, poor appetite, loose stool, bleeding syndromes and blood prostration due to Spleen Deficiency.
 It is also used to cure thirst as it can tonify qi and increase yang.

 Secondly, Astragalus Root can tackle the syndrome of spontaneous sweating caused by Qi Deficiency.
-By tonifying qi in the Lung and Spleen, this herb can strengthen superficies to regulate sweating.
+By tonifying qi in the Lungs and Spleen, this herb can strengthen superficies to regulate sweating.
 For example, this herb can be combined with sweating-astringing herbs to tackle the insecurity of defensive qi (wei qi, 卫气), exterior Deficiency and spontaneous sweating.

 Thirdly, Astragalus Root can be used for Blood Deficiency syndromes as it can supplement blood by tonifying qi and nourishing blood.
 Hence, it is often used to treat iron deficiency, low blood pressure and low blood sugar.

-Fourthly, Astragalus Root is often used for oedema and difficult urination caused by qi Deficiency by inducing diuresis.
+Fourthly, Astragalus Root is often used for oedema and difficult urination caused by Qi Deficiency by inducing diuresis.

-Fifthly, Astragalus Root is commended as the most effective herb for sores and ulcers because it can dispel toxins to promote skin generation through tonifying qi and blood.
+Lastly, Astragalus Root is commended as the most effective herb for sores and ulcers because it can dispel toxins to promote skin generation through tonifying qi and blood.